Spanish missions in the Sonoran Desert: Geography and history

 The missions are in an area of the Sonoran Desert, then called "Pimería Alta de Sonora y Sinaloa" (Upper Pima of Sonora and Sinaloa), now divided between the Mexican state of Sonora and the U.S. state of Arizona.
 Jesuits in missions in Northwestern Mexico wrote reports that throw light on the indigenous peoples they evangelized.
 A 1601 report, Relación de la Provincia de Nuestra Señora de Sinaloa was published in 1945.
 An important Jesuit report concerned the resistance in 1691 of the Tarahumara to evangelization, Historia de la tercera rebelión tarahumara.
 Another important Jesuit account of evangelization in Sonora is Estado y descripción de Sonora, 1730, which has considerable information about the size of the indigenous population, culture, and languages.

 In the Spring of 1687, Jesuit missionary named Father Eusebio Francisco Kino lived and worked with the Native Americans (including the Sobaipuri) in the area called the "Pimería Alta," or "Upper Pima Country," which presently is located in northern Sonora and southern Arizona.
 During Father Eusebio Kino's stay in the Pimería Alta, he founded over twenty missions in eight mission districts.

 On February 3, 1768, King Carlos III ordered the expulsion of the Jesuits from Spain and its overseas empire.
 Despite the order, many Jesuits remained in and around the present day Tucson, Arizona, as late as the 1780s.

 The Jesuit missionaries were subsequently replaced by Franciscans, who divided the existing missions between two institutes: the Colegio de Querétaro and the Province of Santiago de Xalisco.

+These missions were later put under the jurisdiction of the new Diocese of Sonora (with the see in Arizpe), erected on May 7, 1779.
+In 1888 the see was moved to Hermosillo.
+On September 1, 1959 the name was changed to "Diocese of Hermosillo"; it was elevated to Archdiocese on July 13, 1963.